Frequently Asked Questions

 - Clarifying your values and beliefs as they relate to your health care goals.

 - Weighing your options about what kind of care and treatment you would want or not want.

 - Making decisions about whether you want to appoint a health care agent and/or complete an advance directive.

-- Devote organizational resources to a pilot project.
+- Devote organizational resources to this work.

 - Share lessons learned from their experiences formally and informally.

 - Contribute financially to the Honoring Choices Wisconsin initiative.

 We believe this coordinated effort around advance care planning will result in:

 - Improved understanding of advance care planning, hospice and palliative care among physicians, other health care professionals and individuals.